FOUNDERS FORUM EVENTS LLP

 WHAT HAPPENS IF YOU FAIL TO PROVIDE INFORMATION

 You can still visit our website and learn more about Founders Forum without giving us your personal information.
-However, where you have indicated that you would like to attend one of our events or submitted an enquiry via the website we will need your Identity and Contact Data to complete your registration and administer and respond to your queries.
+However, where you have indicated that you would like to attend the Gala or submitted an enquiry via the website, we will need your Identity and Contact Data to complete your registration and administer and respond to your queries.
 We also need certain personal information to provide services or administer our business relationship with you.

 CHANGE OF PURPOSE